samatha-93/lumiere-beauty-studio/SUBMISSION.md

 # 4. (Optional) Production build
 npm run build

 npm run preview

 ```

----

 ## Suggested Review Flow for Evaluator

 1. Open the site on **desktop** — scroll through all sections top to bottom
 2. Test **navbar links** — Home, About, Services, Pricing, Contact
-3.3.
-Click **Book Appointment** and **Book Now** CTAs — confirm they scroll to the appointment form
+3. Click **Book Appointment** and **Book Now** CTAs — confirm they scroll to the appointment form
 4. Resize to **mobile** (or use DevTools) — test hamburger menu and layout
 5. Fill out the **Contact form** — test validation and success state
 6. Review **Services** and **Pricing** content for clarity and completeness
+7.
 ---

 ## Conclusion

-This submission fully satisfies the technical task requirements for a Beauty Parlour single-page website.
-It demonstrates:
+This project demonstrates:

-- Front-end development skills (React, CSS, JavaScript)
+- Front-end development skills using React, CSS, and JavaScript
-- Responsive design across devices
+- Responsive design across desktop and mobile viewports
 - Attention to visual detail and brand consistency
-- Clean, maintainable code structure
+- Clean and maintainable front-end code structure
-- A polished, professional user experience suitable for a real beauty salon brand
+- User-friendly navigation and appointment booking interactions
+- Client-side form validation and responsive UX

 ---